 Store your mala in it’s included mala bag when not in use.
+You may also hang your mala to store it.
 Please do not bathe, swim or sleep with your mala or bracelets.
 Please gently slide your bracelets on and off and avoid excess stretching as the string can break.

 How do I cleanse my mala?

-To cleanse your mala you may carefully smudge (burn sage near) it.
+To cleanse your mala you may carefully smudge ,burn sage or palo santo, near it.
 Or you may leave it in moonlight over night during a full moon.
 Please do not leave mala outside if there is any chance of rain.